olvaffe/olv-notes/linux/drivers/gpu/drm-syncobj.md

 ## History

-- In June 2017, `drm_syncobj` was merged to support external VkSemaphore with only
+- In June 2017, `drm_syncobj` was merged in 4.13 to support external
+  VkSemaphore
+  - `DRM_CAP_SYNCOBJ` to check support
   - `DRM_IOCTL_SYNCOBJ_CREATE`
     - a `drm_syncobj` has a pointer to a `dma_fence`
       - initially, the pointer is NULL and cannot be waited by execbuffer